p-stojkovski/learning-notes/courses/Getting Started: Solution Architecture.md

 7. What is expected load?
 8. Are there any plans for that load to grow?
 9. Any other integration (sytems) required?

+### Optimizing for Change
+Change can be unsettling, but it's also a sign of growth.
+Only trought change you can improve and adapt to new challenges and opportunities.
+Embrace change as constant force in life and use it to get you forward for grater success.

+As a software architect when design a system is very important to consider that the system will evolve and adapt to changing conditions.

+You want your system to grow and change as the organisation grows.